Theo Todman's Web Page - Notes Pages

 - Chess - Training

-- Progress (if any) in the current quarter can be obtained from the relevant section of my Summary Task List4.
+- Progress (if any) in the current quarter can be obtained from the Chess section of my Summary Task List4.

 Plans for the Near Future: